 Training involves use of ‘The Training Quadrant’ but for brevity, suffice to say that we use ‘positive reinforcement’ (R+), and very occasionally ‘negative punishment’ (P-), that is the withholding of a treat or reward.
 Often I hear: “dogs are pack animals and need to be told who is in charge”.
 This falls into two categories; the pack theory and the dominance theory.
 And that’s just what they are; THEORIES!

 1. The OED has some 13 definitions of the word ‘pack’.
 But for our purposes, ‘a group of wolves living and hunting together’ or ‘a group of wild animals hunting to bring down prey’.
 We can see that neither of these is true of the domesticated dog and observations will confirm this.
 For example ‘street dogs’ may hang around in groups but will scavenge or hunt for small prey as loners.
-(NB: before you ask, the African wild dog is not actually a canid but of the species Lycaon pictus).
+(NB: The African wild dog, whilst being of the Canidae family, is of a different species – Lycaon pictus).

 2. Dogs may or may not form a linear hierarchy amongst themselves (intra-species), depending on their individual personalities, but there is no evidence (in fact the reverse is true) that they form an inter-species ‘pecking order’.
 They have no desire or interest in dominating their human, nor should we want to dominate them.
 All dogs want is a quiet life and for their basic needs to be met.
 Sure, we need to show them the way by using R+, encouragement, communication, empathy, kindness………the same as we would a three year old child.
 Dogs’ and humans’ brains have a remarkably similar physiology.
 In both species the release of, for example, oxytocin, the ‘love’ hormone, and dopamine, responsible for ‘feeling good’ and addiction, occurs.
 Yes, dogs can actually fall in love with their human/s!